The Fifth Column and the First Forty-Nine Stories: Contents

 The Fifth Column is set during the Spanish Civil War.
 Its main character, Philip Rawlings, is an American-born secret agent for the Second Spanish Republic.
 The play was poorly received upon publication and has been overshadowed by many of the short stories in the anthology.

 The play was slated for production in 1938, but setbacks with the Broadway producers delayed production.
 In 1940, a version of the play was produced on Broadway by the Theater Guild.
 This production was heavily edited by Benjamin Glazer with significant revisions to the script.
 Hemingway disliked these changes and attempted to have his name removed from the production.
 This production ran for 87 performances.
 The play wasn't professionally produced with Hemingway's original script until 2008 when Mint Theater Company staged the play.

-Among the short stories, the book includes Hemingway's previous volumes and added his latest published works "The Short Happy Life of Francis Macomber", "The Snows of Kilimanjaro", "The Capital of the World" and "Old Man at the Bridge" as well as his very first writing, "Up in Michigan".
+The book includes Hemingway's previously collected stories, starting with the early "Up in Michigan" (1921), along with his most recent magazine stories, collected here for the first time: "The Short Happy Life of Francis Macomber", "The Snows of Kilimanjaro", "The Capital of the World" and "Old Man at the Bridge".